n3liz/Laby-API-Documentation/README.md

 > These docs are in no way associated with LabyMedia, some endpoints may be missing or incorrect.

 > [!WARNING]
-> The laby api is not made as a public api, stability of the api is not guaranteed.
+> The Laby API is not made as a public API, stability of the API is not guaranteed.

 ## Player username to UUID
 **Endpoint:** `GET /api/v3/user/:username/uniqueId`